 When to enrol

-You can enrol in your courses after you gained admission to a programme of study and have accepted your offer of place online.
+You can enrol in courses after you gain admission to a programme of study and accept your offer of place online.

 Enrolment opening date

-You can start to enrol in courses for 2017 on Monday 7 November 2016.
+You can start to enrol in courses for 2023 on Tuesday 1 November at 7am on Student Services Online.

 Deadlines for changing your enrolment